microsoft/MLNETExcel/README.md

 ### Update the add-in manifest.xml

 1. Open the *manifest.xml* file in the *MLBlazorExcelAddIn/wwwroot* directory in your preferred text editor.
-1. Find the text "<STATIC-WEBSITE-URL>" and replace with the URL of your static website.
+1. Find the text "STATIC-WEBSITE-URL" and replace with the URL of your static website.

 ### Build the MLBlazorExcelAddIn project